YuechengLiu/YuechengLiu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yuecheng Liu -- Home Page"
+title: "Yuecheng Liu (刘悦丞) — Home"
-excerpt: "Yuecheng Liu is a Senior Researcher at Huawei Noah's Ark Lab specializing in Embodied AI, Reinforcement Learning, and Multimodal Large Language Models"
+excerpt: "Yuecheng Liu (刘悦丞) is a Senior Researcher at Huawei Noah's Ark Lab specializing in Embodied AI, Reinforcement Learning, and Multimodal Large Language Models"
+description: "Senior Researcher Yuecheng Liu (刘悦丞) advances Embodied AI, Reinforcement Learning, and Multimodal LLMs at Huawei Noah's Ark Lab"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently a senior researcher at **Huawei Noah's Ark Lab**, focusing on cutting-edge research in **Embodied AI**, **Reinforcement Learning**, and **Multimodal Large Language Models**.
+I am **Yuecheng Liu (刘悦丞)**, currently a senior researcher at **Huawei Noah's Ark Lab**, focusing on cutting-edge research in **Embodied AI**, **Reinforcement Learning**, and **Multimodal Large Language Models**.
 My work aims to advance the capabilities of intelligent systems to perceive, reason, and interact with the physical world.

 ## Contact